 Install Ruby Dependencies

-Install all the dependencies for installing Ruby automatically on system.
+Install all the dependencies for installing Ruby automatically on the system.
 Run below command on terminal.

 Step 2 – List Available Ruby Versions

 Get a list of available versions of Ruby language.
-You can install any version of your choice or requirements showing in list.
+You can install any version of your choice or requirements showing on the list.